harshab1/github-demo/git-commands.md

 git version (pre-installed on newer Mac OS versions)

+If not install using XCode, downloadable from Appstore

 ## Global variables

 git config --global -edit (Edit the global variables in form of text file)